NeoPower-Digital/inkathon-dapp/README.md

 <details>
 <summary>🚧 Important considerations 🚧</summary>
 <p>
- Intuetively we would think that to determine if the user is connected we should use "isConnected" property, until now this doesn't work as expected so we use "activeAccount" instead
+ Intuitively we would think that to determine if the user is connected we should use "isConnected" property, until now this doesn't work as expected so we use "activeAccount" instead
 </p>
 </details>